Devon Training School Partnership

 Our interest in Research & Development and its impact on teaching & learning has meant that we are involved in a number of projects.
 Current projects include SEND, Primary National Curriculum, Computer Science, Lesson study and Coaching projects.
 We are also working with other Teaching Schools on the National LLE pilot.

-The Devon Teaching School Partnership is lead by 2 nationally designated teaching schools who along with their governing bodies are accountable for the operation of the DTSP.
+The Devon Training School Partnership is lead by 2 nationally designated teaching schools who along with their governing bodies are accountable for the operation of the DTSP.

 On a day to day basis the DTSP is governed by its Strategic Board who delegate responsibility of areas of the Teaching School’s work to operational committees.